|If you’re female, is it safe to ride the NYC subway alone at night?|

 You’re out carousing in New York City later than expected and you’d have to walk a few blocks to catch a taxi to get back home, but the train entrance is only ten feet away from where you’re standing…..

-You’re downtown after a late business dinner.
+You’re in Midtown after seeing a Broadway show and eating a late-night dinner.
 It’s almost midnight.
-A taxi ride from the West Village to Harlem will cost about $30 without traffic whereas a MetroCard swipe is a mere $2.75…..
+A taxi ride from Hell’s Kitchen to Central Harlem will cost at least $25 without traffic whereas a MetroCard swipe is a mere $2.75…..

 It’s raining and there’s not a vacant cab in sight.
 Uber is a 20-minute wait with a gouged price.
 Without spending your grocery money, riding the train might be your only option to get home….